15 of 148 Rose Gold Rings

-Browse our full catalog of 1,156 rose gold ringsSHOP NOW
+Browse our full catalogue of 148 rose gold ringsSHOP NOW

 FAQs about Rose Gold Rings

-Diamonds are reflective and can mirror their surroundings, including the color of the band and the prongs holding the stone.
-Rose gold has a harmonious relationship with diamonds, but some color reflection in the diamond is possible with rose or yellow gold settings.
+Diamonds are reflective and can mirror their surroundings, including the colour of the band and the prongs holding the stone.
+Rose gold has a harmonious relationship with diamonds, but some colour reflection in the diamond is possible with rose or yellow gold settings.

 Rose gold has been one of the trendier options for the last few years and has been featured in many editorials and fashion magazines.
 While rose gold dates back to Victorian style in the 19th century, this blushing metal is currently enjoying the spotlight and rose gold gemstone rings or engagement rings are sure to make you stand out.

 The copper in rose gold oxidizes over time, creating a deeper pink or slightly red hue in your rose gold ring.
-However, some people love the look of rose gold as it changes color and consider the antiquing process a beautiful evolution of their jewelry.
+However, some people love the look of rose gold as it changes colour and consider the antiquing process a beautiful evolution of their jewellery.